Carnegie Mellon University

 • Fostering long and short-term partnerships to optimize Carnegie Mellon's approximately $300M spend.

-• This individual will be a hands-on manager and must possess strong relationship building skills, as this person will spend at least one-half of the time interfacing with customer groups across campus and utilize advanced interpersonal skills to build and maintain strong relationships among diverse areas.
-Adaptability, problem solving, and willingness to learn are valued qualities within the department and Carnegie Mellon as a whole.
+• This individual will be a hands-on manager and must possess strong relationship building skills, as this person will spend at least half of their time interfacing with customer groups across campus and use advanced interpersonal skills to build and maintain strong relationships among diverse areas.
+Adaptability, problem solving and willingness to learn are valued qualities within the department and Carnegie Mellon as a whole.

 Training and Development Opportunities